Kenneth Tait: Early life

-Born on 19 November 1918 in Wellington, New Zealand, Kenneth William Tait was the son of J. W. Tait.
+Born on 19 November 1918 in Wellington, New Zealand, Kenneth William Tait was the son of William John and his wife Helen Tait.
 He was educated at Rongotai College and the Wellington College, where he played in the school's senior rugby team.
 After completing his schooling, he studied bookkeeping at the local technical college and was employed as a clerk.

 In May 1937 Tait was accepted for a short service commission in the Royal Air Force (RAF).
 He left for England later that year, one of twelve New Zealanders intending to join the RAF as pilots, sailing aboard the RMS Rangitata and commenced flight training in October at a civilian school in White Waltham.
 On completion of his elementary course in January 1938, he was commissioned as an acting pilot officer in the RAF.
 He proceeded to No. 6 Flying Training School at Little Rissington, gained his wings in May and then three months later was posted to No. 87 Squadron.
 At the time he joined the squadron, it was in the process of converting to the Hawker Hurricane fighter.